davidfeistu/pims-frontend-reviews/README.md

 RUN:

-npm install
+- npm install

-npm run dev - in debug mode
+- npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.